PjotrBrunain/FlowFields/README.md

 After these 3 steps all agents that use this grid can then just check the cell they're in for the direction they need to go to.
 This takes away the cost of having to calculate the path for each and every agent which makes this perfect for directing a lot of agents towards a goal.
 Another advantage of this is being able to combine other steeringbehaviors with this.
-In my example i added a simple wander combined with the flowfield direction to make for a somewhat drunken move towards the goal.
+In my example I added a simple wander combined with the flowfield direction to make for a somewhat drunken move towards the goal.
 ![FlowfieldInAction](https://github.com/PjotrBrunain/FlowFields/blob/main/Images/FlowFieldInAction.gif?raw=true)

 ## Is it more performant than other pathfinding methods?

 It depends on the usecase.
 If you have the need to steer a whole bunch of agents then it will perform better.
-If it is used to steer only 1 or 2 agents it is less perfomant.
+If it is used to steer only one or two agents it is less perfomant.
-So this is ideal to use when you have a lot of agents to steer around in for example war games where you need to move large armies to certain points.
+So this is ideal to use when you have a lot of agents to steer around, in for example war games where you need to move large armies to certain points.
 The performance of the field also directly correlates to how many nodes you have.
-More nodes means higher calculation costs.
+The more, the higher the calculation costs.

 These are some crude measurements i did:
 - 3000 Agents, 25x25 field: ~40 fps